Skip to content

 Drag one of the choices below:

-• A. plant molecule composed of linear chains of α-(1,4) D-glucose residues connected through α-(1,6) linkages
+• D. plant molecule composed of linear chains of α-(1,4) D-glucose residues connected through α-(1,6) linkages

-Click to show Characteristics of Common Polysaccharides example problem
+Click to show Identifying Characteristics of Common Polysaccharides example problem

-Which one of the following polysaccharides correspond to the description 'highly branched energy storage in animals'.
+Which one of the following polysaccharides correspond to the description 'structural form of glucose in some animals'.

-Click to show Classify the Fischer Projection of a Monosaccharide example problem
+Click to show Determining Monosaccharide Classes from Fischer Projections example problem

 Fischer classification problem